rzommers/MISO/rtd/source/index.md

 which mpicxx
 ```

-After each command, a directory should be listed that holds these particular executables.
+After each command, a directory should be listed that holds the executable.
 If these files can not be found, then they need to be added to your path.
 Enter the file explorer and search for "mpicc".
-The file, along with mpicxx and others, should be in a "bin" directory".
+The file, along with mpicxx and others, should be in a "bin" directory.
 Add this directory as a Path variable by using the following code:

 ```
 export PATH=$PATH:[path_to_mpi_container_directory]